-Positions and sizes are hardcoded in the example, but TGUI also supports relative positions/sizes:
+Positions and sizes are fixed in the example, but TGUI also supports relative positions/sizes:

 using System;